jennybc/googlesheets/README.md

 ### Load googlesheets

 `googlesheets` is designed for use with the `%>%` pipe operator and, to a lesser extent, the data-wrangling mentality of [`dplyr`](http://cran.r-project.org/web/packages/dplyr/index.html).
 This README uses both, but the examples in the help files emphasize usage with plain vanilla R, if that's how you roll. `googlesheets` uses `dplyr` internally but does not require the user to do so.
-You can make the `%>%` pipe operator availble in your own work by loading [`dplyr`](http://cran.r-project.org/web/packages/dplyr/index.html) or [`magrittr`](http://cran.r-project.org/web/packages/magrittr/index.html).
+You can make the `%>%` pipe operator available in your own work by loading [`dplyr`](http://cran.r-project.org/web/packages/dplyr/index.html) or [`magrittr`](http://cran.r-project.org/web/packages/magrittr/index.html).

 ``` r
 library("googlesheets")